Yakovlev Yak-40: Civilian operators

 As of July 2019, a total of 22 out of 1011 Yakovlev Yak-40 aircraft remained in service with civil operators.
 The airworthiness of several Yak-40 of smaller Russian and Central Asian charter airlines is uncertain, as is the whereabouts of one Air Libya Tibesti aircraft after the civil war.
-Most aircraft in service today have been reconfigured for VIP-charter services, with fewer than ten remaining in scheduled passenger service.
-Known operators are:
+Most aircraft in service as of July 2019 have been reconfigured for VIP-charter services, with fewer than ten remaining in scheduled passenger service.
+Known operators around the time of 2018 and 2019 were: